balls/bites gluten-free raw snacks

-This simple and healthy no bake oatmeal protein balls recipe is perfect for an easy snack on-the-go!
+These simple and healthy no bake oatmeal protein balls are perfect for an easy snack on-the-go!
 With rolled oats, protein powder, peanut butter and a touch of honey, these no-bake protein balls recipe will keep you satisfied for hours!

 I cannot accept the idea that someone could NOT like energy bites.
 Unless they’re one of those annoying people who “doesn’t like healthy food” (we should have a chat), the only reason I can think of for why someone might not love protein balls is because they have yet to find their flavor combo.